sdubois-tapdemo/spring-coding-docs/SpringSecurity/SpringSecurity.md

 ### How to Get a Bcrypt password
 You have a plaintext password and you want to encrypt using bcrypt
 - Option 1: Use a website utility to perform the encryption
-- Option 2: Write Java code to perform the encryption
+- Option 2: Write Java code to perform the encryption [Generate BCrypt Passwords](https://www.bcryptcalculator.com/)